Aesir/oauth/README.markdown

 Sometimes applications need to make third-party requests through a security "double hop".
 For example, an image posting service that posts to Twitter but also has an API, needs a way to authorize that the user of their API has the same credentials as Twitter's API.
-OAuth Echo is accomplished by using special HTTP headers that point to a specific endpoing at the main provider's site.
+OAuth Echo is accomplished by using special HTTP headers that point to a specific endpoint at the main provider's site.

 	// Get an OAuthRequest instance for the main site's echo endpoint